minshi123/gitlab/doc/topics/autodevops/index.md

 ```

 Then add any extra changes you want.
 Your additions will be merged with the
-[Auto DevOps template] using the behaviour described for
+[Auto DevOps template] using the behavior described for
 [`include`](../../ci/yaml/README.md#include).

 It is also possible to copy and paste the contents of the [Auto DevOps